paulie-o74/newsbox86/README.md

 * Better form validation.
 * User permissions / groups to allow staff to have non-breaking access to the CMS.
 * Further improve user experience.
-* Add a FAQs and contact section.
+* Add a FAQs, subscribers list, and contact section.

 ## Marketing <a name="marketing"></a>